ssh2198/RichStudio/README.md

-# enrichment-analysis
+# RichStudio
-R Shiny app for enrichment analysis
+R Shiny app for integrative enrichment analysis and visualization